Sethianism: Relationship with Mandaeism

 Various scholars have noted many similarities between Mandaeism and Sethianism.
 Kurt Rudolph (1975) has observed many parallels between Mandaean texts and Sethian Gnostic texts from the Nag Hammadi library.
 Birger A. Pearson also compares the "Five Seals" of Sethianism, which he believes is a reference to quintuple ritual immersion in water, to Mandaean masbuta.
 According to Buckley (2010), "Sethian Gnostic literature ... is related, perhaps as a younger sibling, to Mandaean baptism ideology."
+Mark J. Lofts (2010) makes a bolder claim by arguing that Mandaeism is in fact a living tradition of Sethian Gnosticism.

 Theology

 Sethianism claims that gnosis first descended upon Seth, the third son of Eve and Adam, whose knowledge the Sethians regard as their origin.
-Norea, the wife of Noah, may also have played a role, as seen in Mandeanism and Manicheanism.
-The Sethian cosmogonic myth gives a prologue to Genesis and the rest of the Pentateuch, presenting a radical reinterpretation of the orthodox Jewish conception of creation and the divine's relation to reality.
+Norea, the wife of Noah, may also have played a role, as seen in Mandaeism and Manichaeism.
+The Sethian cosmogonic myth gives a prologue to book of Genesis and the rest of the Pentateuch, presenting a radical reinterpretation of the orthodox Jewish conception of creation and the divine's relation to reality.
 The Sethian cosmogony is most famously contained in the Apocryphon of John, which describes an Unknown God.
 (Note: In contrast to cataphatic theology, which describes God through a series of positive statements such as omniscient and omnipotent, the Sethian mythology approaches God by apophatic theology ("negative theology"), stating that God is immovable, invisible, intangible, ineffable.)
 Many of the Sethian concepts were derived from a fusion of Platonic or Neoplatonic concepts with the Old Testament (Hebrew Bible), as was common in Hellenistic Judaism, exemplified by Philo (20 BC–40 AD).

 Creation

 From the "Unknown God" emanate aeons, a series of paired female and male beings.
 The first of these is Barbelo, who is a co-actor in subsequent emanations.
 The aeons that result are representative of the various attributes of God, which are indiscernible when they are not abstracted from their origin.
 (Note: In this way, Barbelo and the emanations may be seen as poetic devices allowing an otherwise utterly unknowable God to be discussed in a meaningful way amongst initiates.)
-God and the aeons comprise the sum total of the spiritual universe, known as the Pleroma.
+God and the aeons comprise the total of the spiritual universe, known as the Pleroma.